OmarB97/T-Grade/README.md

     npm install

-And you can currently run the application by entering this into the terminal in the local file path:
+To allow the application to periodically run and notify you whenever a grade is posted, simply run:

-    node main.js
+    node setup.js

 If you come across any issues or would like to make a contribution, please submit an issue or a pull request!
 Thank you, and enjoy!